pabloazurduy/pabloazurduy.github.io/_posts/2023-10-19-distances.md

 KD-Tree and Ball-Tree are data structures used for nearest neighbor search.
 KD-Tree partitions the dataset into smaller regions or hyperplanes, while Ball-Tree partitions the dataset into smaller regions or nested hyperspheres.
 These structures allow us to quickly find the closest point(s) to a query point, without having to compute the distance to every point in the dataset.

-This structures allows you to very efficiently query things like:
+This structure allows you to very efficiently query things like:

 1. Getting the k-closest neighbors of a point [`sklearn.neighbors.KDTree.query`][6]
 2. Getting all the neighboors in a $R$ radio [`sklearn.neighbors.KDTree.query_radius`][7]